 MediaSeal users are split into two categories: Encryptors and Decryptors.
 The Encryptor user encrypts sensitive content via the MediaSeal Encryptor application.
 During this process, they select from a list of Decryptor users who will be able to access the encrypted file(s).
 After encryption is complete, files are sent to the Decryptor user using standard workflow methods (Fast File Transfer, email attachment, Dropbox, physical storage etc.).

-The Decryptor recipient is the person in post-production (audio, sound, translation, vfx etc.) who will access the file.
-They would attempt to open the file as normal and and find it is MediaSeal protected; they simply enter a password as prompted by the MediaSeal Decryptor application and then, whilst their iLok is inserted, will continue with their normal workflow.
+The Decryptor recipient is the person in post-production (audio, sound, translation, vfx, localization etc.) who will access the file.
+They would attempt to open the file as normal and find it is MediaSeal protected; they simply enter a password as prompted by the MediaSeal Decryptor application and then, while their iLok is inserted, will continue with their normal workflow.

 No, MediaSeal works transparently at the file system level.
 As long as the application in question is on our MediaSeal approved list it should open seamlessly without first requiring to decrypt the asset first.